cnisidis/ADA_135/README.md

 - Depth <small>(km)</small>
 - DateTime <small>(UTC)</small>

-In the current state of this version of the project, each Point inherits the properties of the corresponding event (Earthquke) as well as the properties and methods needed to visualize and sonify it.
+In the current version of this project, each point inherits the properties of the corresponding earthquake event and also possesses the necessary properties and methods to visualize and sonify it.

 #### Ways to Interpret and Correlate the data: